apache/trafficcontrol/.github/actions/build-rpms/README.md

     under the License.
 -->

-# run-pkg Docker action
+# build-rpms Docker action

-This action runs the `pkg` script.
+This action runs the builds RPMs for the various Traffic Control components.

 ## Inputs
 None